Veterinarians & Staff

 Client Relations Specialists

-Cynthia is a Client Relations Specialist who has been with Hill Country Animal Hospital since September 2007 and began her career in the veterinary field in 2005.
+Cynthia is our Client Relations Coordinator and has been with Hill Country Animal Hospital since September 2007.
+As a coordinator Cynthia supervises the Client Relations Staff and is the supervisory liaison between clients and the hospital.
+She began her career in the veterinary field in 2005.

 A fast learner and very good multitasker, she says, “I love that we always work to perform our best care, medicine and customer service for our patients and clients each and every day.”
 Cynthia uses her experience at Hill Country Animal Hospital to train new Client Relations Specialists learn how to do the job.

 Cynthia has a domestic shorthair cat named Cody, 2 rescue dogs, Boss and Nelson and a rabbit named Charlie.
-She likes to spend her free time swimming and with her husband trying to keep up with her kids.
+She likes to spend her free time swimming and with her husband, trying to keep up with their kids.